RJ Sunahara: Nova Southeastern

 At NSU, Sunahara became a key part of teams that compiled a two-year record of 67–1.
 As a redshirt sophomore in 2021–22, Sunahara averaged 19.3 points and 6.7 rebounds per game.
 The Sharks carried an undefeated record and number 1 ranking into the NCAA Division II Elite Eight, but were upset by Black Hills State, foiling their championship bid.
 The following season, Sunahara and the Sharks used the loss to motivate them throughout the year.
 Sunahara averaged 18.9 points and 5.4 rebounds per game and led the Sharks to an undefeated championship season, scoring 28 points, grabbing 9 rebounds in the championship game and earning tournament co-Most Outstanding Player honors with his teammate Will Yoakum.
 At the close of the season, Sunahara earned top individual honors for Division II players, including NABC Division II Player of the Year, first-team All-American and the Bevo Francis Award for the top player in all divisions below Division I.

 Georgia

 On May 11, 2023, Sunahara announced his decision to transfer to play for the Georgia Bulldogs.

 Coaching career

 Following the end of his playing career, Sunahara returned to NSU as an assistant coach on Jim Crutchfield's staff.

 Personal life

 Coming from an athletic family, Sunahara is the son of West Virginia head volleyball coach Reed Sunahara.
 His older brother Rex is a professional football player, while his uncle Chet Moeller played football at Navy and is a member of the College Football Hall of Fame.
+He is of Japanese descent through his father, who was from Hawaii.